E-cigarettes: regulations for consumer products

 - the reason for delay

-Producers of all e-cigarettes and refill containers that are covered by the TPD and are on the market before 20 May 2016 will have until 20 November 2016 to submit a notification to MHRA.
-After that date producers may only sell batches of a product that does not comply with the TPD requirements if the batch was produced before 20 November 2016.
+From 20 November 2016, producers may only sell batches of a product that does not comply with the TPD requirements if a notification has been submitted and the batch was produced before 20 November 2016.

 Reporting safety concerns